 - Turn the mixer on to medium speed to start mixing.
 Slowly add in 1 cup of water, letting it mix with the dough before adding more.
-If the dough seems dry, add the additional 2 tbsp of water.
+If the dough seems dry, add the additional 2 tablespoon of water.
 If it seems too wet, dust it with a little more atta.

 - Continue to knead on medium speed until a smooth, dry, and flexible ball of dough forms.
 It should start wrapping itself around the dough attachment.